 When you see the E1 error code and you don't have the manual to tell you what it means, you can try a few simple procedures to make it disappear.
 These procedures won't harm the air conditioner, and some, such as cleaning the air filter, are things you should do on a regular basis anyway.

-Reset the Control Panel: Like a computer's memory chip or a DSL modem, an air conditioner control panel gets corrupted by continuous use and has to be reset.
-For GE models, as well as others, all you have to do is unplug the unit, leave it unplugged for at least 1 minute, and plug it back in.
+Like a computer's memory chip or a DSL modem, an air conditioner control panel gets corrupted by continuous use and has to be reset.
+For GE models, as well as others, all you have to do is unplug the unit, leave it unplugged for at least one minute, and plug it back in.

 - Turn off the air conditioner and unplug it.

 - Hold down the power button, and keep it depressed while you or someone else plugs it back in.
 Keep the button depressed while the fan and condenser cycle run briefly and cycle off again.
 At the end of this sequence, you'll hear a beep, and at this point, you can release the button.

 - Unplug the air conditioner again and plug it back in.
 It should now work normally.

 6. Check the Control Panel Connections

 One of the purposes of the E1 error code is to alert you when there's a problem with the control panel.
 Unplug the unit and locate the control panel (you may need the manual to do this); look for signs of charred or melted plastic.
 If you see any, replace the control panel.
 If the panel appears in good condition, disconnect all the leads and plug them back in to ensure they are properly connected.